Cotton Mather: The Christian Philosopher

 In 1721, Mather published The Christian Philosopher, the first systematic book on science published in America.
 Mather attempted to show how Newtonian science and religion were in harmony.
 It was in part based on Robert Boyle's The Christian Virtuoso (1690).
 Mather took inspiration from Hayy ibn Yaqdhan, by the 12th-century Islamic philosopher Abu Bakr Ibn Tufail.

 Mather's short treatise on the Lord's Supper was later translated by his cousin Josiah Cotton.

 In popular culture

 Comic books

+Mid 20th century painting of Cotton.
+Painted for the American Literature Collection.

 Marvel Comics features a supervillain character named Cotton Mather with alias name, 'Witch-Slayer', that is an enemy of Spider-Man.

 He first appears in the 1972 comic 'Marvel Team-Up' issue #41, and appears in the subsequent issues until issue #45.

 Music

 The rock band Cotton Mather is named after Mather.

-The Handsome Family's 2006 album Last Days of Wonder is named in reference to Mather's 1693 book Wonders of the Invisible World, which lyricist Rennie Sparks found intriguing because of what she called its "madness brimming under the surface of things."
+The Handsome Family's 2006 album Last Days of Wonder is named in reference to Mather's 1693 book Wonders of the Invisible World, which lyricist Rennie Sparks found intriguing because of what she called its "madness brimming under the surface of things".